All comparisonsTask Managers

 Pagico

-Todoist fails first because tasks cannot be structurally linked to files and related information objects.
+Todoist fails first because it breaks when tasks cannot be structurally linked to files and related information objects.

 Verdict